Wayfiding/Python/Authentication_Flask_API_JSON/README.md

 # About
-> Thi is API Project for Flask, developed by [Pretty Printed](https://prettyprinted.com/), you can see the entire video [there](https://www.youtube.com/watch?v=J5bIPtEbS0Q&ab_channel=PrettyPrinted).
+> This is API Project for Flask, developed by [Pretty Printed](https://prettyprinted.com/), you can see the entire video [there](https://www.youtube.com/watch?v=J5bIPtEbS0Q&ab_channel=PrettyPrinted).
 On this project were made a API authentication using JSON web Token, showing how to protect routes.

 ## How to Use